jackdesert/gentoo-install-for-newbs/README.md

     "Device" to be the actual drive you want to install to

 CHANGE:
-    "Timeozne" to where you live
+    "Timezone" to where you live

 CHANGE:
     "Interface Name" to `en* wlan*`